microsoft/terminal/doc/specs/Keyboard-Selection.md

 ## Potential Issues

 The settings model makes all of these features easy to disable, if the user wishes to do so.
-So, no.

 ## Future considerations